ARTICLE I. NAME AND GOVERNANCE

 a.
 If all five members of the committee cannot be present when the Named Gift Honorees are selected, a consensus via telephone calls and email is acceptable.

 b.
-Records will be maintained by the AAUW Funds chair and shall include the names of Gift Honorees, dates and amounts of grants awarded.
+Records will be maintained by the AAUW Funds chair or branch president/co-presidents and shall include the names of Gift Honorees, dates and amounts of grants awarded.

-4. The names of those chosen to be honored by Gifts will be published in the June newsletter and announced at the May meeting
+4. The names of those chosen to be honored by Gifts will be published in the July newsletter and announced at the May meeting.

 AAUW Easton Branch Scholarship and Memorial Fund